timjogorman/RicherEventDescription/guidelines.md

 #### BEFORE

 BEFORE is used where the event ended before the document itself was written.
-The bracketed events below would be marked as ``BEFORE'' (and all other EVENTs and TIMEX3s are unmarked):
+The bracketed events below would be marked as "BEFORE" (and all other EVENTs and TIMEX3s are unmarked):

 - The *shooting* *shocked* the small city.